dragonsea0927/dragonsea0927/README.md

 ### 👩‍💻 &nbsp;About Me

-💻 &nbsp; Full stack web developer with 7+ years of experience working on a variety of projects with a Bachelor of Science in Software Engineering.
+💻 &nbsp; Full stack web developer with 7+ years of experience working on a variety of projects with a Bachelor of Science in Software Engineering. \
-💡 &nbsp;&nbsp; With a proven track record of developing a variety of web applications, I bring knowledge and expertise to every project.
+💡 &nbsp; With a proven track record of developing a variety of web applications, I bring knowledge and expertise to every project.\
-🌱 &nbsp; Worked on a variety of projects ranging from mobile apps, e-commerce, enterprise portals to mission critical backend services.
+🌱 &nbsp; Worked on a variety of projects ranging from mobile apps, e-commerce, enterprise portals to mission critical backend services.\
-💻 &nbsp; Loves clean, proven code, enjoys innovating internally and externally, makes software beautiful, easy to maintain, and delivers great user experiences.
+💻 &nbsp; Loves clean, proven code, enjoys innovating internally and externally, makes software beautiful, easy to maintain, and delivers great user experiences. \
-💡 &nbsp;&nbsp; Adopts and maintains a semi-vulnerable mindset, fosters a high-performance culture, blends technical and strategic expertise, and applies best practices and optimization techniques.
+💡 &nbsp; Adopts and maintains a semi-vulnerable mindset, fosters a high-performance culture, blends technical and strategic expertise, and applies best practices and optimization techniques. \
-🌱 &nbsp; After refactoring a legacy system, I reduced load times by half and increased user engagement by 30%.
+🌱 &nbsp; After refactoring a legacy system, I reduced load times by half and increased user engagement by 30%.\

 <br/>
 <br/>